Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Resolution study

-As we have already mentioned above, other two tests with different root grid resolution namely RootLOWRES and RootHiGHRES have been performed.
-We have then chosen appropriate merging and non-merging states and plotted the CR luminosity at those states.
-The tests with different root grid resolution is shown in Figure~\ref{root-res}.
-A reasonable convergence in CR luminosity can be observed.
+As we mentioned above, other two tests with different root grid resolution namely RootLOWRES and RootHiGHRES have been performed.
+We have then chosen appropriate merging and non-merging states (as indicated by virial radio $\mathcal{R}_{1}$) and plotted the CR luminosity at those states.
+The tests with different root grid resolution show a reasonable convergence in CR luminosity (see Figure~\ref{root-res}).

 \bsp